Augustesm/Boat/README.md

 # Boat
-3D model boat created using Blender
+🚤 Dive into the world of 3D modeling with my latest creation – a meticulously crafted boat model designed using Blender. 🌊